Actor Richard Armitage ‘choked up’ over VE Day concert reading

 “Seize them,” Derry Girls star Dylan Llewellyn, playing Private Pike, quipped.

-The Thick Of It actor Alex Macqueen, who will be voicing a BBC producer for the sketch, joked: “We’re like medieval court jesters from that era.”
+The Thick Of It actor Alex Macqueen, who voiced a BBC producer for the sketch, joked: “We’re like medieval court jesters from that era.”

-They will be performing alongside Chariots Of Fire star Nigel Havers, as Sergeant Wilson, Game Of Thrones actor Iain Glen, who will play Private Frazer, and Paterson Joseph, from Peep Show, playing a BBC engineer.
+They performed alongside Chariots Of Fire star Nigel Havers, as Sergeant Wilson, Game Of Thrones actor Iain Glen, who played Private Frazer, and Paterson Joseph, from Peep Show, playing a BBC engineer.

-Havers, whose 97-year-old mother remembers VE Day “really well” and who “can’t believe” he is performing at the concert, said: “I’m just looking forward to messing it up really.”
+Havers, whose 97-year-old mother remembers VE Day “really well” and who “can’t believe” he was performing at the concert, said earlier on Thursday: “I’m just looking forward to messing it up really.”

-Joseph joked that he has yet to say the words in the right order, while Glen said the “pleasure” of doing a Dad’s Army sketch “is it is supposed to be slightly chaotic”.
+Joseph joked that he had yet to say the words in the right order, while Glen said the “pleasure” of doing a Dad’s Army sketch “is it is supposed to be slightly chaotic”.

 Glen hailed the importance of remembering VE Day, a time of “the most extraordinary feeling of liberation”, and told PA: “I know it’s easier said than done but we’re trying to do a little bit of that.”